olliNiinivaara/Pikari/doc/pikari_man.md

 note: If your prototype is not using a database, set maxpagecount to 0 get rid of it.

-note: If database autorestarts itself, the *drop* message's sender user name will be *server autorestart*.
+note: If database autorestarts itself, the *drop* message's sender (and therefore changeCallback's changer) will be *server autorestart*.

 NOTES
 ===========